MemerGamer/express-ejs-blog/README.md

 - [x] View a specific user and its infos (including name, role, email, posts that he/she wrote)
 - [x] Like and unlike system for posts
 - [x] Create comments on a post if the user is logged in

+### Not Implemented yet

 - [ ] Edit comments if the user has appropriate rule
 - [ ] Delete comments if the user has appropriate rule
 - [ ] Add user from admin dashboard
+- [ ] Edit user from admin dashboard
+- [ ] Delete user from admin dashboard
 - [ ] Filter posts by category (category system is implemented, only the filter is missing)
+- [ ] Add categories from admin dashboard
+- [ ] Edit categories from admin dashboard
+- [ ] Delete categories from admin dashboard
+- [ ] Make the UI more responsive

 ## Installation